 c.
 Click Add User.

-When you select the Freedcamp tile in the Access Panel, you should be automatically signed in to the Freedcamp for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the Freedcamp tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the Freedcamp for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.

 Once you configure Freedcamp you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Defender for Cloud Apps.